Scaled Score of GRE

 Conversion of Raw Score into Scaled Score:

 The raw score that you receive is converted into scaled score by the process called equating.
-Both the quantitative reasoning and verbal reasoning sections contain multiple-choice questions that are scored on a GRE score scale of 130-170 with a 1-point increment.
+Both the quantitative reasoning and verbal reasoning sections contain multiple-choice questions that are scored on a scale of 130-170 with a 1-point increment.
 It is this score scale, which determines your chance of getting into a reputed college/university.
-The scaled score of your GRE test is used to allocate you a percentile ranking that reflects your performance level as compared to other test takers of the same test edition.
-The higher your GRE scaled score, the higher is your percentile ranking.
+The scaled score of your test is used to allocate you a percentile ranking that reflects your performance level as compared to other test takers of the same test edition.
+The higher your scaled score, the higher is your percentile ranking.
 Based on your percentile ranking one can deduce how well/poorly you have performed than other test takers.

 Computing the GRE Score Scale for Essay Responses:

-The GRE comprises of two essay tasks, in the Analytical Writing section, namely an Issue task and an Argument task.
-These two essay responses are evaluated by two ETS certified readers (ETS or the Educational Testing Service is the organization responsible for administering GRE) who independently mark your essays on a GRE score scale of 0-6 with a ½ point increment.
+The test comprises of two essay tasks, in the Analytical Writing section, namely an Issue task and an Argument task.
+These two essay responses are evaluated by two ETS certified readers (ETS or the Educational Testing Service is the organization responsible for administering GRE) who independently mark your essays on a score scale of 0-6 with a ½ point increment.
 Your essay score is generated by taking the average of the score given by the two readers.
 There are hardly any discrepancies between the two essay scores.
 However, in case the two scores differ by more than one point, a third reader evaluates your essay and allocates your deserving essay points on the scale of 0-6.
 To deliver a more accurate essay result, the ETS uses essay-similarity-detection software to evaluate your essays.

 How is the Scale Score Important for You?

-- Uniformity: The scaled score serves as a useful tool to bring uniformity to your skill level irrespective of the particular GRE sections in the specific editions of the test.
+- Uniformity: The scaled score serves as a useful tool to bring uniformity to your skill level irrespective of the particular sections in the specific editions of the test.

 - Quality of Essay: The scaled score given for your essay responses reflects certain essay writing qualities.
 For example, a scale score of 5.5 in the Argument task essay signifies that your essay has the perfect structure, has answered the essay prompt correctly, has credible logic and evidences to support the argument, etc. On the other hand, an essay score of 2.5 in Issue task might mean that the test taker has serious problems in analysing the essay question or makes frequent errors in sentence construction and provides ambiguous facts, etc.